sebalp100/Module-1-capstone-project/README.md

 > In this project, I set up a conference page with the mobile-first approach for the Home and About sections.
 > There is a responsive dekstop version also included.
-> Using JavaScript, I generater an "Speakers" section by accesing the data stored in an JS Object.
+> Using JavaScript, I generated an "Speakers" section by accesing the data stored in an JS Object.
 > You can find the final version here: https://sebalp100.github.io/Module-1-capstone-project/html/main.html

 ## Built With